Black Friday Sale! Save huge on InvestingProGet up to 60% off

 By Ben Blanchard

-China said the one-day drill, designated "Joint Sword-2024B", was a warning against "separatist acts" after a national day speech last week by Taiwan President Lai Ching-te that Beijing had denounced.
+China said the one-day "Joint Sword-2024B" drill, conducted with no advance notice on Monday, was a warning against "separatist acts" after a national day speech last week by Taiwan's President Lai Ching-te that Beijing had denounced.

-"Any drills without prior warning will cause great disturbance to peace and stability in the entire region," he told reporters in Taipei.
+"Any drills without prior warning will cause great disturbance to peace and stability in the entire region," Taiwan's Premier Cho Jung-tai told reporters in Taipei.

 "China's drills not only affect Taiwan's neighbourhood, but also seriously affect the entire international navigational rights and air and sea space, so attracted the attention of other countries."

-In a daily update on Chinese military activity around the island, Taiwan's defence ministry said it spotted 153 military aircraft, surpassing Monday's figure of 125 it had called a one-day record.
+In a daily update on Chinese military activity around the island in the previous 24 hours, Taiwan's defence ministry said it spotted 153 military aircraft.
+It had already described the number of aircraft as a one-day record by Monday afternoon when it had spotted 125.

-A ministry map showed 28 of those aircraft had crossed the sensitive median line of the Taiwan Strait, which had previously served as an unofficial barrier, but one China says it does not recognise.
+A ministry map showed 28 of those aircraft had crossed the sensitive median line of the Taiwan Strait, which had previously served as an unofficial barrier, though China does not recognise it.

 Other areas that saw activity were waters off the southeastern coast, home to a major Taiwan air base, and to its southwest, at the top part of the South China Sea, site of the Taiwan-controlled Pratas Islands.